Neutrinet/neutrinet_ynh/README.md

 # Overview

-This application is for Neutrinet members that have an Internet Cube configured has expected.

-It does 2 things:
+The neutrinet application is for Neutrinet members that have an Internet Cube configured and does 2 things:
 * It renews the vpn-certificates
-* Adds a webpage with contact information
+* Adds a webpage with genral information about Neutrinet

 # Installation
 ## From the webinterface

 First make sure you have the neutrinet_app list
 1. Go to the admin interface on your cube
-2. Click *Applications* > *Install* > At the bottom click *Manage application lists > Check in Application list if you have *neutrinet*
+2. Click *Applications* > *Install* > At the bottom click *Manage application lists* > Check in the Application list if you have *neutrinet*
-3. If you have it, you're done.
-If not we'll add it.
-Under Custom applications lists you give *neutrinet* under Name.
-Under URL you add *https://neutrinet.be/apps.json* > Add
+3. If you don't have it > under Custom applications lists you give *neutrinet* under Name.
+Under URL you give *https://neutrinet.be/apps.json* > Add

 The we can install the application
 1. Click *Applications* at the top of the page
-2. click *Install* > select *All apps* > search for *neutrinet*> click *Install* > Fill in the form (or just keep the defaults) and press Install just like you would install any app.
+2. click *Install* > select *All apps* > search for *neutrinet*> click *Install* > Fill in the form (or just keep the defaults) and press Install just like you would install any app from the webinterface

 ## From the CLI